 Targeting clinically challenging meningiomas

 Dr Zadeh and the team are investigating what make clinically aggressive meningiomas (CAMs) and radiation induced meningiomas (RIMs) different, and hard to treat.

-Here are the research projects we are currently funding that relate to understanding or treatment of childhood brain tumours including meningiomas.
+Here are the research projects we are currently funding that relate to understanding or treatment of brain tumours including meningiomas.

 Extreme dose rate proton therapy